What was it that inspired you to become a photographer?

 I have come to notice that when I sit down at my computer in the morning, I am much more driven to write articles about photography and share my imagery and insight in this context, rather than spend my time advertising my services to potential clients.

 If you could sit down and share advice to yourself when you were first starting out what would you say?

 I try not to think too much about this because I have learned something important and had vital experiences at every single stage in my twenty-one year career as a pro photographer.
 Every single thing I did was based on a decision that reflected a specific set of circumstances and events at the time.
 Heeding outside advice, no matter how well intended, might have prevented me from doing something that ultimately taught me an important lesson.
 Change any one of those factors along the way and I might not have had the same experiences.

 One thing which might have helped is if ‘Future Dan’ told ‘Past Dan’ not to worry too much about comparing myself to other pro photographers and their success.
 Each person has their own path; you can’t compare someone else’s life, choices and circumstances to your own.
 Competition is a good thing and it can motivate you, but in the end, your energies are much better spent focusing on your own ideas, rather than worrying about what someone else is doing.

-To someone just starting out with their journey with photography and Fujifilm, what advice would you give them as they begin their journey?
+To someone just starting out with their journey with photography, what advice would you give them as they begin their journey?